fis/nano-exporter/README.md

 not mentioned on the exclude list are included.
 If the given value ends in `*`, it matches any string that begins with the part before the `*`; otherwise, the match must be exact.

+By default, if the device is entirely unused (all metrics are 0), it's omitted.
+Use `--diskstats-keep-unused` to include even those devices.

 ### `filesystem`